Architecture¶

 - Result handling: Writes task results back to Redis

-runqy-task (Python SDK)¶
+runqy-python (Python SDK)¶

 The SDK provides a simple interface for writing task handlers: